Health-RI/img2catalog/README.md

 ## Development

-This project uses [Hatch](https://hatch.pypa.io/latest/) as a project manager.
-After cloning the repository, the development version can be run by `hatch run img2catalog`.
-Hatch will take care of dependencies and all of that.
+This project uses [uv](https://docs.astral.sh/uv/) as a project manager.
+After cloning the repository, the development version can be run by `uv run img2catalog`. uv will take care of dependencies and all of that.

-You can run unit tests by running `hatch run test:test`, or get in a shell in the python environment by running `hatch shell`.
-Hatch uses whatever Python version is currently loaded.
+You can run unit tests by running `uv run --group test pytest tests`, or get in a shell in the python environment by running `uv run --group test bash` (or your shell of choice).
 This project is compatible with Python 3.8 and up.

-Integration tests with XNAT can be run with `xnat4tests` by executing `hatch run test:cov-integration`.
+Integration tests with XNAT can be run with `xnat4tests` by executing `uv run --group test pytest tests --runint`.
 They also will be triggered on a pull request.

 Pull requests are very much welcomed!
 As long the output remains at least DCAT-AP v3 compliant, we are open to any additions.